 Early History of the Granshaw family

-Another 231 words (16 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Granshaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Granshaw research.
+Another 116 words (8 lines of text) covering the years 1590, 1572, 1626, 1610, 1667, 1612 and 1649 are included under the topic Early Granshaw History in all our PDF Extended History products and printed products wherever possible.

 Granshaw Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Granshaw include Crawshaw, Crawshay, Crawshawe, Cranshaw, Crankshaw and many more.

 Early Notables of the Granshaw family (pre 1700)